turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 set RUSTFLAGS=-C link-arg=-s
 cargo build --target wasm32-unknown-unknown --release
 ```
-You will see the followng at the end.
+You will see the following at the end of execution:
 ```javascript
 Compiling near-sdk v3.1.0
 Compiling key_value_storage v0.1.0 (/home/xqc/key_value_storage)
 Finished release [optimized] target(s) in 1m 00s
 ```
-We have  generated optimized WASM file which we can deploy on near testnet.
+We have generated optimized WASM file which we can deploy on NEAR testnet.

 ## Deploying Smart Contract